 Except as otherwise provided, the amount of the Executives' pension benefits are calculated below by projecting the Executives' service and compensation forward to normal retirement age under the plans.
-With the exception of Dr. Sugar, the Executives' compensation will be projected assuming that their annual base salary will increase at an annual rate of 4% and that they will receive annual bonuses equal to the target amount of 50% of annual base salary.
-Dr. Sugar's annual base salary will also be projected to increase at an annual rate of 4%, but the projections assume annual bonuses equal to the target amount of 100% of annual base salary.
+For the Executives, compensation will be projected assuming that their annual base salary will increase at an annual rate of 4%.
+In addition, annual bonuses will be assumed equal to the target amount of 120% for Dr. Sugar, 60% for Mr. Terry, and 70% for the other Executives.
 Under each of the plans identified below, normal retirement age is age 65.